-Use thin bacon for these to ensure that it gets uniformly crisp.
-If you want to use thick bacon, I recommend pre-cooking it before wrapping the dates.
+Use a thin piece of bacon for these to ensure that it gets uniformly crisp.
+If you enjoy crispy bacon, but want to use a thick variety, I recommend pre-cooking it before wrapping the dates.
 See this post for directions on how to pre-cook bacon.

 My dear friend Dorothy shared this recipe with me and I promise that these will disappear fast at your next party.
-For more inspiration, here is a whole collection of Party Food Ideas from Crispy Baked Coconut Shrimpand Crispy Baked Buffalo Wings to Pita Bread made from scratch and dips to go with it like Tzatziki and White Bean Hummus.
+For more savory appetizer inspiration, here is a whole collection of Party Food Ideas from Crispy Baked Coconut Shrimp, Baked Goat Cheese, and Crispy Baked Buffalo Wings to Pita Bread made from scratch and dips to go with it like Tzatziki and White Bean Hummus.
 And if you love food wrapped in bacon, don’t miss these incredible Bacon Wrapped Shrimp or Bacon Wrapped Scallops!

 How to Make Bacon Wrapped Dates

 Step 1: Pry open slit in a pitted date to reveal pocket.
 Fill pocket with 1 to 2 teaspoons creamy cheese, such as goat cheese, feta, or blue cheese.
-If desired, press almond or pecan into cheese and squeeze date edges to enclose stuffing.
+If desired, press nut into cheese and squeeze date edges to enclose stuffing.